-"Items important to safety for a research reactor facility shall be designed to be calibrated, tested, maintained, repaired or replaced, inspected and monitored as required to ensure their capability of performing their functions and to maintain their integrity in all
+"Items important to safety for a research reactor facility shall be designed to be calibrated, tested, maintained, repaired or replaced, inspected and monitored as required to ensure their capability of performing their functions and to maintain their integrity in all conditions specified in their design basis."

 4.2.
 The design of a research reactor should consider maintainability, testability and inspectability while ensuring that the radiation exposure of personnel performing maintenance, periodic testing and inspection is kept as low as reasonably achievable.
-This may be achieved through design features that minimize human involvement in maintenance, periodic testing and inspection of reactor systems, particularly those systems that are located in areas in which there is a significant radiation hazard.
+This may be achieved through design features that minimize human involvement in maintenance, periodic testing and inspection of reactor systems, particularly those systems located in areas in which there is a significant radiation hazard.